Financial Aid Awarding

 - Students receiving internal or external scholarships, stipends, assistantships or other payments toward education expenses must notify Financial Aid Services.

-- Federal regulations require the financial aid office to coordinate internal and external awards with other need-based financial aid awards received.
-In situations when student financial need has been met with financial aid funds, it is the university’s policy to reduce aid in the following sequence: student loans, work study, and, finally, grant aid.
+- Federal regulations require the financial aid office to coordinate internal and external awards with other financial aid awards received.
+In situations when student financial need has been met with financial aid funds, it is the university’s policy to reduce aid in the following sequence: student loans, work study, and, finally, grant/scholarship aid.

 At the end of the add/drop period, Financial Aid Services will place a service indicator on students whose actual enrollment is different from the enrollment for which the award was based.
 Financial Aid staff will review award and adjust aid as appropriate based on actual enrollment and remove the service indicator.